Home Up

 7's are best for cathode driven

-From this we see a 3CX3000F7 is a triode with ceramic envelope and external anode, has approximately 3000 watts dissipation (in fact it is 4000w), has flying leads, and highest mu (most suitable for grounded grid).
+From this we see a 3CX3000F7 is a triode with ceramic envelope and external anode, has approximately 3000 watts dissipation (in fact dissipation is 4000w), has flying leads, and highest mu of the 3CX3000 group (most suitable for grounded grid).

 In addition, some tubes have additional letters inserted in the type number.
 Examples are the 4PR1000 or 3CPX800A7.
 The P generally signifies pulse rating, and the R more rugged construction.